harryjo97/harryjo97.github.io/_pages/about.md

 ## Introduction
 I am a PhD student in Graduate school of AI at KAIST ([MLAI lab](https://www.mlai-kaist.com/)), under the supervision of [Prof. Sung Ju Hwang](http://www.sungjuhwang.com/).
 Previously, I was a Research Intern at [Meta Reality Labs](https://about.meta.com/realitylabs/).

-My research interest lies in understanding the physical world through the lens of geometry and generative modeling.
+My research interest lies in understanding the physical world through the lens of geometry.
-Previous works focus on the generation of geometrical structures with diffusion models, including graphs and data on Riemannian manifolds, and their applications to real-world tasks, e.g., drug discovery, protein design, and neural architecture search.
+Previous works focus on diffusion models incorporating geometry for the generation of geometrical structures, including graphs and data on Riemannian manifolds, and their applications to real-world tasks, e.g., drug discovery, protein design, and neural architecture search.
-I am also interested in modeling discrete data (e.g., language) and temporal data, (e.g., video, time series) with diffusion models.
+I am also interested in modeling discrete data (e.g., language) and temporal data (e.g., video, time series) with diffusion models.

 <!-- ## Preprints